Lennard-Jones fluid

 write_data mixed.data

 There are a few differences from the previous simulation.
 First, the velocity create command attributes an initial velocity to every atom.
 The initial velocity is chosen so that the average initial temperature is equal to 1 (unitless).
 The additional keywords ensure that no linear momentum (mom yes) and no angular momentum (rot yes) are given to the system and that the generated velocities are distributed as a Gaussian.
-Another improvement is the zero yes keyword in the Langevin thermostat, which ensures that the total random force is equal to zero.
+Another improvement is the zero yes keyword in the Langevin thermostat, which ensures that the total random force applied to the atoms is equal to zero.

-Run input.md.lammps using LAMMPS and visualize the trajectory using VMD:
+Run input.md.lammps using LAMMPS and visualize the trajectory using VMD.

 LAMMPS VMD tutorial molecular dynamics simulation